Public Liability Insurance in Australia

 - It relates to the cost of recalling, withdrawing, replacing or repairing products, or making a refund on the price paid for products

-- It is for certain types of advertising liability, for example a mistake in the advertised price of a product or service
+- It's for certain types of advertising liability, for example a mistake in the advertised price of a product or service

-- It is for any liability or obligation that you assume under contract or agreement
+- It's for any liability or obligation that you assume under contract or agreement

-- It is caused by a deliberate act or omission by you or any employee
+- It's caused by a deliberate act or omission by you or any employee

-- It results due to electromagnetic fields or electromagnetic interference
+- It's caused by electromagnetic fields or electromagnetic interference

-- It is for damage to computer data or programs caused by the use of any computer hardware of software
+- It's for damage to computer data or programs caused by the use of any computer hardware of software

-- It is caused by a claim of defamation brought against you
+- It's caused by a claim of defamation brought against you

 - It arises from the communication, display, distribution or publication of electronic data